VeniceUnleashed/VU-Docs/content/general/args.md

 Enables VEXT remote debugging, connecting to the debugger at the specified `host:port` (**this does not currently work**).
 It also prevents the server / client connections from timing out and makes it so compiled VEXT modules sent to the client contain debug symbols.

+---

+> `-vexttrace`

+Enables VEXT execution tracing.
+When tracing is enabled and VU crashes, the last executed line of each loaded VEXT mod will be available from the crash dialog and in the submitted crash details.
+Keep in mind that this could adversely affect performance.

 ## Client arguments

 These arguments only have an effect on the VU client.